josefs/meta-paper/paper.md

 shape of the final array is the intersection of the shapes of the input arrays.

-The functions `traverse` and `backpermute` are directly ported from the repa library and enables powerful transformations of arrays.
+The function `traverse` is directly ported from the repa library and enables powerful transformations of arrays.
 The implementation of meta-repa also contains many other functions for manipulating arrays ported from the repa library.